Residual Context Diffusion Language Models: The RCD Method

 where $\Vz_i$ are the output logits.
 The entropy weight is then computed on this scaled distribution: $ \alpha_i^{(t_{k})} = \hat{H}(\Vp_{i}^{(t_{k})}(T_{\text{res}})). $ By tuning $T_{\text{res}}$, this acts as a calibration mechanism.
 If the model is over-confident (producing negligible entropy), increasing $T_{\text{res}}$ forces the model to attend to the residual context more heavily, matching the behavior learned during the proxy training phase.

 \textbf{Inference Pipeline.} The overall inference procedure operates as a hand-off process, structured as follows:

-\begin{compactitem}[$\bullet$] \item \textbf{Initialization (Warm Start):} At the very first denoising step ($t_1$), no previous residual exists.
-To jump-start the process, we ``warm up'' the residual denoising process by invoking $\mathcal{M}_{\text{ref}}$ once to generate the initial probability distribution $\Vp^{(t_0)}$.
-This provides a high-quality ``anchor'' for the Target Model. \item \textbf{Recursive Decoding:} From step $t_2$ onwards, $\mathcal{M}_{\text{ref}}$ is unloaded, and $\mathcal{M}_{\text{target}}$ enters a self-loop.
+\begin{compactitem}[$\bullet$] \item \textbf{Initialization:} At the very first denoising step ($t_1$), no previous residual exists.
+To jump-start the process, we provide two different initialization methods for residual context.
+(1) Warm start: We ``warm up'' the process by invoking $\mathcal{M}_{\text{ref}}$ once to generate the initial probability distribution $\Vp^{(t_0)}$.
+(2) Cold start: We initialize the residual context to zero at the very first denoising step following the common practice in recurrent architectures~\cite{wenke2019contextualrecurrentneuralnetworks}. \item \textbf{Recursive Decoding:} From step $t_2$ onwards, $\mathcal{M}_{\text{target}}$ enters a self-loop.
 Specifically, the model consumes input embeddings augmented by the residual context from the previous iteration (Eq.~(\ref{eqn:formula})).
 Upon generating the current step's logits, we apply the temperature scalar $T_{\text{res}}$ to derive the entropy weight $\alpha^{(t_k)}$, which are subsequently injected into the input for the next denoising step $t_{k+1}$. \end{compactitem}

-This pipeline ensures that the model benefits from a strong initial context while maintaining efficient, self-contained decoding for the remainder of the generation.